 - e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe. [help] The development is directly north of the Spring BLVD Light Rail Station being constructed by Sound Transit. - f.
+If so, generally describe. [help] The development is south of the Spring BLVD Light Rail Station being constructed by Sound Transit. - f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? [help] Based on the City of Bellevue's 2017 trip generation rates, the proposal will create 38 PM peak hour trips.
-Trips associated with this proposal are associated with the retail uses.
-Truck traffic will include deliveries and refuse and recycling pick-up. - g.
+What data or transportation models were used to make these estimates? [help]

+Based on the City of Bellevue's current trip generation rates, the proposal will create approximately 169 PM peak hour trips.
+Trips associated with this proposal are associated with office and potential retail uses.
+Truck traffic will include deliveries as well as refuse and recycling pick-up.
+To be analyzed further in staff report.

+- g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe. [help]